Aitbaar

-The film's music is by Bappi Lahiri with lyrics by Hasan Kamaal and Farooq Kaiser, who gave "Kisi Nazar Ko Tera Intezar Aaj Bhi Hai", a memorable ghazal duet by Asha Bhosle and Bhupinder Singh.
-The film was classified A by the censor board.
+The film's music is by Bappi Lahiri with lyrics by Hasan Kamaal and Farooq Kaiser.

 Plot

 The film opens with Jaydeep meeting Vikramjeet on a rainy night and inviting him to his house for drinks.
-During their conversation, Jaydeep recounts how his wife, Neha, is having an affair with Sagar, the story is entirely a ruse to convince Vikramjeet to help Jaydeep in exacting revenge on his wife.
+During their conversation, Jaydeep recounts how his wife, Neha, is having an affair with Sagar; the story is actually a ruse to convince Vikramjeet to help Jaydeep in exacting revenge on his wife.
 On receiving refusal, Jaydeep blackmails Vikramjeet with a photo of him disposing off a dead body and his knowledge of various aliases maintained to peddle drugs.
 Vikramjeet agrees for a sum of INR 1,00,000.

-The murder plot is hatched, on a weekend night when Jaydeep and Sagar will be away at a party, Vikramjeet has to enter the house stealthily and wait in the drawing room until Jaydeep telephones Neha; Neha has to come to the drawing room to pick up the telephone and Vikramjeet has to strangle her and leave.
+The murder plot is hatched, on a weekend night when Jaydeep and Sagar will be away at a party, Vikramjeet has to enter the house stealthily and wait in the drawing room until Jaydeep telephones Neha; Neha will come to the drawing room to answer the telephone call and Vikramjeet has to strangle her and leave.
 However, the plan falls apart when Neha kills Vikramjeet in self-defense.

 Jaydeep reaches home and doctors the crime scene to frame Neha, who is shocked and vulnerable.
 The Public Prosecutor proves her guilt and she is sentenced to prison.
 However, Inspector Barua senses foul play and investigates for the truth to be revealed.

-The truth being that Neha never had an affair with Sagar.
+The truth is that Neha never had an affair with Sagar.
 Both of them were in a relationship before her marriage and reconnected after years as friends.
 Jaydeep had married Neha for her wealth, and concocted the murder plan to frame Neha and gain unfettered access to her wealth.

 When exposed, Jaydeep kills himself and Neha is proven innocent.

-Difference from the original

-The film differs in some aspects Hitchcock's story, in the original story, when Tony Wendice realises he has been found to be guilty, he accepts his crime gracefully whereas in the Hindi adaptation, Jaydeep commits suicide.